Funerals during the Coronavirus (COVID-19) outbreak

 If you’re struggling with your grief and would like some support, you may find it helpful to contact a bereavement counselling service such as Grief Chat.
 You can contact them using this link www.professionalhelp.org.uk/grief-chat where you will be supported by a qualified bereavement counsellor.
 This service is free of charge and open Monday-Friday, 9am-9pm. or contact: firstname.lastname@example.org

-There will be no additional fee for a Memorial or Scattering/Internment of Ashes ceremony following funerals I conducted.
+If I conducted the funeral ceremony there will be no additional fee for a Memorial or Scattering/Internment of Ashes ceremony.

 For other Memorial or Scattering/Internemnt of Ashes Ceremonies following a COVID-19 restricted funeral there will be a 10% discount on my fees

-Current Restrictions as a result of Coronovirus COVID-19 Outbreak
+Current Restrictions as a result of the Coronavirus Outbreak

 Say farewell with a uniquely personalised ceremony